Super Bowl XXXVII: First quarter

-The Raiders had a great chance to score a touchdown early in the game after cornerback Charles Woodson intercepted Buccaneers quarterback Brad Johnson's pass on the third play of the game and returned it 12 yards to the Tampa Bay 36-yard line.
-However, six plays later, Tampa Bay defensive end Simeon Rice sacked Raiders quarterback Rich Gannon on third down, forcing Oakland to settle for kicker Sebastian Janikowski's 40-yard field goal to give them a 3–0 lead.
+The Raiders had a great chance to score a touchdown early in the game after cornerback Charles Woodson intercepted Buccaneers quarterback Brad Johnson's pass on the third play of the game and returned it 12 yards to the Buccaneers' 36-yard line.
+However, six plays later, defensive end Simeon Rice sacked quarterback Rich Gannon on third down, forcing the Raiders to settle for kicker Sebastian Janikowski's 40-yard field goal to give them a 3–0 lead.

-Buccaneers kick returner Aaron Stecker returned the ensuing kickoff 27 yards to the 29-yard line, then appeared to fumble the ball.
-Although the officials initially ruled that the ball was recovered by Oakland's Eric Johnson, the play was reviewed by instant replay and the fumble was overturned, and thus Tampa Bay retained possession.
-It showed that both of Stecker's knees were down and the ball didn't come loose until it hit the ground.
-Gruden and Stecker appeared upset at having to use a challenge so early in a game, when they both believed Stecker was clearly down.
+Buccaneers running back Aaron Stecker returned the ensuing kickoff 27 yards to the 29-yard line, then appeared to fumble the ball while being tackled.
+Although the officials initially ruled that the ball was recovered by Raiders defensive back Eric Johnson, the Buccaneers challenged the call, and instant replay determined that both of Stecker's knees were down, and the ball did not come loose until he hit the ground.
+Buccaneers head coach Jon Gruden and Stecker appeared upset at having to use a challenge so early in the game, when they both believed Stecker was clearly down.

 On the first play of the drive, Brad Johnson completed an 11-yard pass to wide receiver Joe Jurevicius.
-Johnson's next 2 passes were incomplete, but he then completed a 23-yard pass to Jurevicius on third down to advance the ball to the Oakland 37-yard line.
+Johnson's next two passes were incomplete, but he then completed a 23-yard pass to Jurevicius on 3rd-and-10 to advance the ball to the Raiders' 37-yard line.
 Running back Michael Pittman then rushed for a 23-yard gain to the 13-yard line.
-However, on the next 3 plays, the Raiders defense limited the Buccaneers to a pair of incompletions and a 1-yard run.
-Argentine kicker Martín Gramática then made a 31-yard field goal to tie the game, 3–3.
-Later in the quarter, a 17-yard punt return by Raiders defensive back Darrien Gordon gave Oakland the ball at their own 49-yard line.
-Gannon then threw an 8-yard pass to running back Charlie Garner to reach the Tampa Bay 43-yard line.
-However, on third down, Buccaneers safety Dexter Jackson intercepted Gannon's pass at the 40-yard line and returned it 9-yards to near midfield.
+However, on the next three plays, the Raiders' defense limited the Buccaneers to a pair of incompletions and a 1-yard run by Stecker.
+Kicker Martín Gramática then made a 31-yard field goal to tie the game, 3–3.
+After the teams exchanged punts twice, with less than two minutes left in the quarter, a 17-yard punt return by cornerback Darrien Gordon gave the Raiders the ball at their own 49-yard line.
+Gannon then threw an 8-yard pass to running back Charlie Garner to reach the Buccaneers' 43-yard line.
+However, on third down, safety Dexter Jackson intercepted Gannon's pass at the 40-yard line and returned it 9 yards to near midfield.